tbebekis/AspNetCoreMvc-Cross-Platform-Desktop-Apps/README.md

 Here is the description of Puppeteer from github.
 > Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
 Puppeteer runs **headless** by default, but can be configured to run full (non-headless) Chrome or Chromium.

 This solution is not based on a [Headless Chrome browser](https://en.wikipedia.org/wiki/Headless_browser).
-Instead it uses a normal Chrome window bar with a single tab page and no address bar at all.
-The Puppeteer or Puppeteer-Sharp can run the Chrome browser in such a way.
+Instead it uses a normal Chrome window with a single tab page and no address bar at all.
+The Puppeteer and of course the Puppeteer-Sharp can run the Chrome browser in such a way.

 ## A C# class to control the Chrome browser